Supporting Living Organ Donors Program

 - appointment sign-off sheet

-You will need to submit one claim form per employer, if you have more than one.
+You will need to submit one Application form per employer, if you have more than one.

 Only the donor can claim leave and expenses, and only for their own leave and expenses.
 Expenses for family members or carers cannot be claimed.

-The payment will go to your employer (or you, if you’re self-employed), to reimburse the leave you’ve already been paid for.
+The payment for leave reimbursement will go to your employer (or you, if you’re self-employed), to reimburse the leave you’ve already been paid for.

 Out-of-pocket expense payments will go directly to you, the donor.